|Feature Article - October 2014|

 Abstract.
 Submarine pillow basalts from Kilauea Volcano contain excess radiogenic argon-40 and give anomalously high potassium-argon ages. … The data indicate that the amount of excess radiogenic argon-40 is a direct function of both hydrostatic pressure and rate of cooling, and that many submarine basalts are not suitable for potassium-argon dating.
 14

-They know the potassium-argon dating of the Kilauea eruption is off by many millions of years because they know when it happened from historical records.
+They know the potassium-argon dating of the Kilauea eruption is off by many millions of years because they know it happened around 1750 from historical records.

 In 1968, potassium-argon dating was still relatively new, so the article explains how the method is supposed to work.
 In it they use the chemical symbol for potassium, which is K. In their words, for the potassium-argon dating technique to work,